 When the seeds look like this, the plant is starting to dry up, and I can leave the root in the ground, and just cut the top.

 This picture shows some very dry seeds – they’re starting to fall off the plant.
-It’s still worth cutting and removing as many as I can – it still prevents a lot of new plants from getting started.
-But I’m almost at the end of the parsnip control season for this year.
+It’s still worth cutting and removing as many as I can – it prevents a lot of new plants from getting started.
+But I’m almost at the end of the parsnip control season for the year.